-In April of 2020, the Trustwave SpiderLabs Threat Fusion Team engaged a customer to conduct a Proactive Threat Hunt.
+In April of 2020, the Trustwave SpiderLabs Threat Fusion Team engaged a customer to conduct a threat hunt.
 The company is a global technology vendor with significant government business in the US, Australia, UK, and recently opened offices in China.
 Our threat hunt produced several key findings important to the long-term security of their network, however, one key finding stood out as potentially impacting countless other businesses who currently operate in China.
 A full analysis of our findings is available for download in this report.

 The Golden Tax Department and the Emergence of GoldenSpy Malware

 Trustwave SpiderLabs threat hunting experts investigate a malware campaign targeting corporations operating in China.
 This report identifies a new threat and provides specific hunting, investigative, and remediation methodologies that can be used to help ensure your environment is clean.

 We identified an executable file displaying highly unusual behavior and sending system information to a suspicious Chinese domain.
 Discussions with our client revealed that this was part of their bank’s required tax software.
 They informed us that upon opening operations in China, their local Chinese bank required that they install a software package called Intelligent Tax produced by the Golden Tax Department of Aisino Corporation, for paying local taxes.